AliAlSudani0/ds-sleep-classifier/README.md

 Now navigate to "issues".

-Assign issues as milestones, give it assignees, no labels needed but feel free to.
+Assign issues to milestones, give it assignees (people who will work on the task).
 ![alt text](./images/tasks_to_mileston.png)